CHANGE ONE WORD IN ONE HOUR TO RESTORE THE PEOPLE’S POWER.

 Governor Tate Reeves should immediately call a special session of the Legislature to do just that.
 Why wait?
 With the change of one word in one hour the Legislature could restore the people’s power.
 Governor Reeves should get that ball rolling today by calling a special session.

-Public Service Commissioner Brandon Presley represents the thirty three counties of North Mississippiinitiative and referendum process, medical marijuana, Mississippi Supreme Court, MS politics, Northeast MS news, Northern District Public Service Commissioner, Speaker Billy McCoy
+Public Service Commissioner Brandon Presley represents the thirty three counties of North Mississippiinitiative and referendum process, medical marijuana, Mississippi Supreme Court, MS politics, Northern District Public Service Commissioner, Speaker Billy McCoy